jeffswartz/poctestnetwork/js-sample/README.md

 Sample app for the OpenTok.js stream statistics API
 ===================================================

+This sample shows how to use this OpenTok.js stream statistics API to determine the appropriate audio and video settings to use in publishing a stream to an OpenTok session.
+To do this, the app publishes a test stream to the session and then uses the API to check the quality of that stream.
+Based on the quality, the app determines what the client can successfully publish to the session:

+* The client can publish an audio-video stream at the specified resolution.

+* The client can publish an audio-only stream.

+* The client is unable to publish.

+The sample app only subscribes to the test stream.
+It does not subscribe to other streams in the session.

 ## Testing the app

 This sample app uses Node.js as a web server.